inclusive-design/adaptive-palette/apps/ollama/README.md

 chat query, how the query might be improved, and it will end with a response.

-If the "Answer with a single grammatically correct sentence" button is pressed, then the query sent to the LLM is modified in an attempt to have the LLM return a single sentence, like so:
+If the "Answer with a single grammatically correct sentence" button is pressed, then the query sent to the model is modified in an attempt to have the model return a single sentence, like so:

 ```text